Have you ever posted a graphic to Facebook and absolutely nailed it?

-When it comes to visual content, consistency is the key.
-Try implementing some of these ideas on your own page.
+When it comes to visual content, consistency is the key so try implementing some of these ideas on your own page.
 Get creative and put the content you have to good use.
 There are so many great ways to mix and match your graphics to produce truly engaging Facebook graphics.

-Remember to use grids and frames, apply consistent photo filters, always use your logo and be creative in your approach.
+Remember to use grids and frames and apply consistent photo filters, always use your logo and be creative in your approach.

 There you have it!
 The Secret to Great Facebook Graphics…